Palace of Queluz: The Chapel

-During the occupancy of the palace by Queen Maria I and King Pedro III, the chapel was central to the daily routine of their court.
+During the occupancy of the palace by Queen Maria I and King Peter III, the chapel was central to the daily routine of their court.
 It was no coincidence that the chapel was the first part of the palace to be completed and was consecrated as early as 1752.
-Religion was one of Pedro III's favourite interests.
+Religion was one of Peter III's favourite interests.
 During the reign of his wife, he attended to matters spiritual and she to matters temporal.
 The Queen's interest in religion was, however, no less fevered than that of her husband and the couple attended mass several times a day.

-Following Pedro III's death, the Queen abandoned all festivities at the palace and state receptions assumed the air of religious ceremonies.
+Following Peter III's death, the Queen abandoned all festivities at the palace and state receptions assumed the air of religious ceremonies.
 The Queen's mental illness became severe and her religious fervor increased.
 Queluz and its chapel then became her permanent retreat from the world, until she was forced to flee from the advancing French in 1807 to Brazil, where she remained until her death in Rio de Janeiro in 1816.

 The chapel beneath its large onion dome is dark, cavernous, and decorated in carved giltwood, with its detailing highlighted in red, green, blue and pink; created by Portuguese sculptor Silvestre Faria Lobo.
 The upper level has galleries for use by royal personages, who sat apart from the congregation.
 One of these galleries contains a small Rococo pipe organ.
 A feature of the chapel is the ornate, portable font; its marble basin resting in an elaborate Rococo frame, surmounted by a carved wood cover.